Seoul South Korea Travel Guide

 Experience spectacular autumn colors at Naejangsan and Seoraksan National Parks.
 During winter, visit winter sports resorts near Seoul like Elysian Gangchon, Konjiam, or Vivaldi Park.

-Expand your cultural understanding with visits to historical sites and traditional villages beyond Seoul.
+Expand your cultural understanding including visits to historical sites and traditional villages beyond Seoul.

 Ancient capital of the Silla Kingdom, boasting UNESCO world heritage sites.